danube-messaging/danube/info/Streaming_Uploader_CloudReader_Design.md

 - Existing objects readable by new CloudReader

 **Rollout strategy:**
-1. Deploy new code with feature flag `storage.streaming_enabled = false`
+1. Deploy streaming uploader
 2. Monitor metrics and logs in staging
-3. Enable streaming for subset of topics
-4. Gradual rollout to all topics
+3. Gradual rollout to all topics
-5. Remove legacy buffered code paths after 2 releases

 ---